-Our experts test electric heaters in laboratory conditions to find out exactly how long each one will take to heat your room, how well they maintain that temperature and to see what they're likely to add to your electricity bills.
-Only electric heaters that heat quickly, consistently and cheaply are awarded our Best Buy status.
+Our experts test electric heaters to find out exactly how long each one will take to heat your room, how well they maintain that temperature and to see what they're likely to add to your electricity bills.
+Only electric heaters that heat quickly, consistently and cheaply are given our Best Buy status.

 Another important consideration is the power of the heater.
 Measured in kilowatts (kW), higher power means the heater will be better for heating big rooms.
 If you want to heat a small room, a good, low-power portable heater (less than 2kW, say) will be fine – and cheaper to run.

 However, manufacturers’ claimed power is not always what it seems.
-We've found that some fan heaters don't match the power that they say on the box.
+Our lab testing has found that some fan heaters don't match the power claimed on the box.
 This means that you could end up with a model that leaves you shivering in a cold room for longer than you had expected.

 We test each heater to see whether it achieved the full claimed power.
 The only way to find out if you'll get the wattage that you pay for is to see our electric heater reviews.

 Are there any dangers to using an electric heater?